conoror/misc/README.md

 imginf dumps out png and jpg information including Exif and GPS information if present.
 A summary mode lists resolution and dpi for each file.

+wupatch is a Windows batch file to pull certain Update patches that then cause Windows update to speed up by several orders of magnitude.
+Yes, really.